for your PowerPoint slides

 Simplicity and coherence

 “Less is more”, as they say.
 To pull out your ideas, we advise keeping it simple.
 Making slides that are slick requires lots of thought and for you to take a step back.
 According to Nancy Duarte, an American PowerPoint slide guru, your audience should be able to understand your slide within 3 seconds.
-It’s called the “glance test”.
+Also know as the “glance test”.

 Give your slides unity